 Completing the IMC report form

-The form has four sections:
+The form has five sections:

 Your reason for submitting a claim

 This section is for you to explain the nature of your circumstances rather than the detail.
 It asks you to be specific about what has prevented you from undertaking your assessment or what has significantly impaired your assessment performance.